hehonghui/iOS-tech-frontier/issue-7/使用CAShapeLayer来实现圆形图片加载动画.md

 Congratulations, you have finished creating the circular image loading animation!

-#Where to Go From Here?
+#Where to Go From Here?（星期五）

 You can [download the completed project here](http://cdn2.raywenderlich.com/wp-content/uploads/2015/02/ImageLoaderIndicator-Final.zip).